Blue Moon Odom: Kansas City/Oakland Athletics

 Odom was simply dominant in the first half of the 1969 season, going 14–3 with a 2.41 ERA heading into the All-Star break.
-He also showed himself to be one of the league's better hitting pitchers as he went 3-for-3 with a home run and six runs batted in (RBI) against the Seattle Pilots on May 4.
+He also showed himself to be one of the league's better-hitting pitchers as he went 3-for-3 with a home run and six runs batted in (RBI) against the Seattle Pilots on May 4.
 He was named to his second consecutive All Star team, but was tagged for five runs (four earned) in just a third of an inning as the National League cruised to a 9–3 victory.
 His numbers tailed off considerably following the All-Star break, as he went 1–3 with a 4.09 ERA in the second half of the season.

 Odom was on the A's roster in both 1970 and 1971.

 After finishing second to the Minnesota Twins two years in a row in the newly realigned American League West, the Athletics won the division in 1971, but were swept by the Orioles in the 1971 American League Championship Series.

-Prior to the start of the 1972 season, Odom was shot twice while trying to prevent a burglary at his neighbor's house.
+Before the start of the 1972 season, Odom was shot twice while trying to prevent a burglary at his neighbor's house.
 He recovered, and went 15–6 with a 2.50 ERA in a rotation that also included future Hall of Famer and Cy Young award winner Catfish Hunter, two-time no-hitter throwing Ken Holtzman, and simultaneous Cy Young and MVP-winner Vida Blue as the A's cruised to their second consecutive division title in 1972.